- Category: FAQ

 An Internet connection is needed to take all your courses and perform all communications to the University and faculty.
 We recommend broadband access (DSL, Cable or High Speed Satellite connections).

 Students must have access to a computer with the following configurations in order to benefit from and easily navigate Hawthorn University’s learning platform.
 A broadband connection is required.
 The computer should have a soundcard and speakers, webcam, and microphone.
-Students will need Adobe Acrobat Reader (free download) and a Skype account.
+Students will need Adobe Acrobat Reader DC (free download: https://get.adobe.com/reader/) and a Skype account.

 Mac Users should have:

-Students will purchase diet analysis software that is optimized for windows as part of the NC, MSHN, MHNE, SFHN, and MSTN programs.
+Students may wish to purchase diet analysis software that is optimized for windows as part of the NC, MSHN, MHNE, SFHN, and MSTN programs.
+Suggestions for free diet analysis software is included in the syllabi.

 Assignments in all programs are submitted in PDF format.
-Many students have word processing software that will convert documents to PDF format or students can download Open office or Cute PDF, free programs that will convert documents to PDF format.
+Many students have word processing software that will convert documents to PDF format or students can download freeware programs that will convert documents to PDF format.
 Links to these programs can be found on the student portal.

 Students receive instructions during Orientation and online instructions for each course are with the course syllabus.
-Technical support is available through our Help Desk.
+Technical support is available through our Help Desk (https://helpdesk.hawthornuniversity.org/Main/Default.aspx).

 Most questions are responded to within a few hours.
 Students should not have to wait more than twenty-four (24) business hours for a response and a resolution to their problem.
 We have had a high level of success in the past, and our support staff is willing to work with you until your problems are resolved.